Quantum magnetometer sensor array

 Here's the hard constraint.
 A magnetic dipole's field strength at distance r is proportional to 1/r³.
 Double the distance, divide the signal by eight.
 Tenfold the distance, divide by a thousand.
 This is geometry, not engineering, and no amount of sensor improvement relaxes it.

 What engineering can do is lower the noise floor.
 A SERF magnetometer at 1 femtotesla/√Hz, averaged for a second on a roughly periodic source, can detect a signal of a few hundred attotesla if the source has enough temporal structure.
 That gets you from 5 metres to maybe 15 or 20 for a cardiac source.
-It does not get you to a kilometre.
+It doesn't get you to a kilometre, never mind 40 miles.

 So the question becomes what else has to be true for long-range detection to work.
 Three possibilities sit inside the public literature, none of them demonstrated operationally.

 Array coherence.
 A sensor array with N elements gives √N improvement against uncorrelated noise.
 A thousand-element coherent array buys you about 30x in SNR, which pushes the cardiac range from 5 metres to maybe 15.
 Not enough.
 But a million-element array, fabricated as a dense chip-scale OPM lattice of the kind NIST has prototyped, buys you 1,000x, which starts to matter at hundreds of metres.
-This is not currently deployed technology, but it's not physics-forbidden either.
+This isn't currently deployed technology in the open literature, but it isn't physics-forbidden either.

 Quantum correlation.
 Entanglement-assisted sensing beats the standard quantum limit.
 Theoretical ceiling: a √N further improvement on top of classical arrays (the Heisenberg limit).
 In a laboratory setting, this has been demonstrated for specific sensing tasks with small photon numbers.
 Scaling it to a fielded military system is where the engineering argument has to carry the weight.